Mental Health Facilities Honolulu, HI

 Care Hawaii Inc Cbcm Program

 Care Hawaii Inc Cbcm Program is a mental health facility in Honolulu, HI, located at 875 Waimanu Street, Suite 600, 96813 zip code area.
-Care Hawaii Inc Cbcm Program provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Care Hawaii Inc Cbcm Program provides trauma therapy, integrated dual diagnosis disorder treatment and behavior modification to adults, young adults and seniors 65 or older.
-Care Hawaii Inc Cbcm Program also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services offered by Care Hawaii Inc Cbcm Program consist of intensive case management, mentoring/peer support/consumer-run services and integrated primary care services.
+Care Hawaii Inc Cbcm Program provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Care Hawaii Inc Cbcm Program provides psychotropic medication, trauma therapy and couples/family therapy to adults, young adults and seniors 65 or older.
+Care Hawaii Inc Cbcm Program also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services offered by Care Hawaii Inc Cbcm Program consist of psychosocial rehabilitation services, supported employment and supported housing.

 Learn More